csynced/CrimsonLands/README.md

-# CrimsonLands - Changelog - v.0.1.2
+# CrimsonLands - Changelog - v.0.1.3

-- Added Timer to Objective-UI
-- Added Winner Screen
-- Added new Bow model/BowProp model
-- Objective-System is now completely done and works
-- Animations now playing without being stuck
-- Bows now work again
-- Reduced Stamina-Reduction of using a Bow

-**Bug fixes:**
-- Fixed SwordProp and BowProp Orientation
-- Fixed Timer not synchronizing correctly
+- Users can now create their own private Server to get the Admin Panel and play around
+- Reworked Hit-Detection system